mreithub/pg_recall/README.md

 Have a look at the [github issues page][2] and feel free to issue pull requests.

+Note that I'm running the regression tests (`make installcheck`) on a 9.5 server (other versions may trigger different notices (9.1 for example prints implicit primary key creation notices))

 If you plan on porting recall to another database/framework, let me know.

 ### Project structure